-The B&DCC may publish supplementary planning guidance which provides further detail on when an Employment Strategy is required and what it should cover.
+The B&DCC may publish Supplementary Planning Guidance which provides further detail on when an Employment Strategy is required for major development and what it should cover.
 The objective is to demonstrate the case for the development in enabling terms for the economy.
-In the absence of such guidance, the need for an Employment Strategy should be agreed with the Planning Office as part of preapplication discussions.
+In the absence of such guidance, the need for an Employment Strategy should be agreed with the Planning Office as part of pre-application discussions.
 It is envisaged that major schemes will comprise significant infrastructure, housing or economic development projects.